owncast/owncast.github.io/content/docs/troubleshooting.md

 Here are some steps you can try taking to resolve this.

-1. You may have too many quality variants defined in your configuration.
-Try limiting yourself to a single option, and go from there.
+1. You may have too many video outputs defined in your settings.
+Try limiting yourself to a single output, and go from there.
-1. Change to a [faster encoder preset](/docs/encoding/#encoder-preset) in your configuration.
-If you're currently using `veryfast`, try `superfast`, for example.
+1. Change your settings to use [less cpu](/docs/encoding/#cpu-usage).
 1. Try reducing [the quality of the video you're sending to Owncast in your broadcasting software](/docs/encoding/#how-you-configure-your-broadcasting-software-matters).
 1. Experiment with reducing the bitrate and framerate of your video.
-1. If you've gone down to a single variant, changed the encoder preset to the fastest, and experimented with different qualities in your broadcasting software, it's possible the server you're running Owncast is just not powerful enough for the task and you might need to try a different environment to run this on.
+1. If you've gone down to a single output, changed to using less cpu, and experimented with different qualities in your broadcasting software, it's possible the server you're running Owncast is just not powerful enough for the task and you might need to try a different environment to run this on.

 In general, the easiest way to save CPU is to decrease the input size, decrease the output size, or both.